Max H. Gluck Foundation Inc

 How to Apply

 This foundation does not have a public application process.
-The Max H. Gluck Foundation only makes contributions to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The Max H. Gluck Foundation only makes contributions to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

-Grants are awarded at the discretion of the board of directors to organizations they have identified and selected for funding.
-The foundation proactively identifies programs that align with their mission rather than responding to external applications.
+Grants are awarded at the discretion of the board of directors to organisations they have identified and selected for funding.
+The foundation proactively identifies programmes that align with their mission rather than responding to external applications.

 Decision Timeline

 Not publicly disclosed.
-As an invitation-only funder, the foundation operates on its own timeline for identifying, vetting, and awarding grants to selected organizations.
+As an invitation-only funder, the foundation operates on its own timeline for identifying, vetting, and awarding grants to selected organisations.

 Success Rates